Healthy Homes Assessment Greenmeadows

 Draught Stopping Greenmeadows

-Draughts can lead to less temperature in houses.
-A cold house costs more to heat, which completed jobs in wasting money and energy.
+Draughts may lead to less temperature in households.
+A humid house is more expensive to heat, resulting in wasted energy and increased bills.

-If you can feel external air entering or the air is clear from a gap or hole, then it is likely a crack or hole which requirements sealing in the way you can.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap and you can feel it, it is likely a crack or hole which requirements sealing in some way.
 Large gaps and cracks should be sealed permanently.
-Any gaps greater than 3mm that let air in or out into your house require sealing.
-For example, if the open fireplace isn’t used it could cause draughts, and must be sealed off.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed whenever possible.
+Any gaps greater than 3mm that let air into or out within the home require sealing.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked off.
+Landlords and property managers are responsible for making sure that such draughts are squelched as much as imaginable.

-You don’t need to block gaps or holes which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement within the building as the house warms and cools so that they can still be closed and opened instead of than being stuck.
-We will inspect the windows and doors in your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the home heats and cools, to allow them to be shut and opened, rather than sticking.
+We will check the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections